JacobShaver/design-projects-portfolio/docs/assignments/A01/index.md

 ### Task A - Portfolio Analysis
 For this task I evaluated two portfolio's by four main points; navigability, reproducibility, evidence of reasoning and professional tone.

-**Portfolio 1: For the first portfolio I found a Nathan Hoong's engineering portfolio on git hub.
-(Hoong, N. (n.d.).
-Engineering portfolio: Nathan Hoong.
-Nathan Hoong’s Engineering Portfolio. https://nhoong.github.io/)**
+**Portfolio 1: For the first portfolio I found Nathan Hoong's engineering portfolio on git hub. (https://nhoong.github.io/)**

 Navigability: This portfolio was very well structured and listed Nathan's big projects in order and explained each one in detail.
 All it took to find the descriptions, engineering drawings, and cad models was to scroll down and find the desired projects.